hashworks/relaxdays-hackathon-cc-vol1-7-backend-storage/README.md

 Afterwards you can access http://127.0.0.1:8080/ which will redirect you to the swagger UI.

 By default, data is stored in a SQLite database in memory.
-To persist data you can provide a DSL:
+To persist data you can provide a DSN:
 ```bash
 docker run -v "$(pwd)/output:/output" -p 8080:8080 -it relaxdays-hackathon-cc-vol1-7-backend-storage -dsn "file:/output/output.sqlite?cache=shared"
 ```